MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-329.md

 # Vendor - Trial Balance (report)

-The **Vendor - Trial Balance** report shows the beginning balance and net change for the (mandatory) date range selected in the date filter.
+The **Vendor - Trial Balance** report shows the beginning balance and net change for the mandatory date range you select in the date filter.

 If you use accounting periods, the report shows the fiscal year amounts for beginning balance, net change, and ending balance.